 A pump provides the pressure needed to move fluids up to the main sewer lines but if they fail or become blocked wastewater can begin to overflow out of the pump station.
-Not only could this cause a loss of revenue to your business or home through damage and site closures it could become costly to repair.
+Not only could this cause a loss of revenue to your business or home through damage and site closures – a damaged pump become costly to repair.
 For this reason, it is important to carry out regular pump maintenance checks and servicing to keep your pumps running efficiently.

-Creating a routine pump maintenance service plan will ensure regular cleaning and checks are taking place at a time that suits you and minimises disturbance to your business or home.
+Creating a routine pump maintenance service plan will ensure regular cleaning and checks are taking place at a time that suits you.
 These regular services can help prevent unexpected costs from emergency repairs and gives you confidence in knowing your wastewater is taken care of.

-Typically, a service is recommended every 3-6 months depending on the size of the pump and the frequency of use.
+Typically, a service is recommended every 6 months depending on the size of the pump and the frequency of use.
 When creating a plan, our specialist pump engineers will get to know your business to ensure the timings and details of the plan are tailored to your requirements.
 This helps us minimise disruption to the day-to-day business of your organisation and keep your pump in fantastic condition.

 Expert Pump Maintenance

 At Metro Rod, we have a team of nationwide engineers available 24/7, 365 days a year operating from over 45 depots.
-Meaning we’re always local to you, within one hour drive of 85% of the UK’s commercial companies.
-We aim to not only deliver a high-quality service but fully understand your business to provide you with long-lasting solutions which keep your business’ drainage and pump systems running in optimal condition.
+What this means is that we are always local to you, within a one hour drive of 85% of the UK’s commercial companies.
+We aim to fully understand your business to provide you with long-lasting solutions which keep your business’ drainage and pump systems running in optimal condition.
 At Metro Rod, we place the needs of our customers first above all else, ensuring that you get both an efficient and an economic service that is tailored to your needs.

 All our pump engineers are trained to the highest industry standards to ensure not only their safety but the safety of our customers.
 This is verified by many external partners such as the Alcumus Safe Contractor Accreditation.
 You can view our full list of accreditations and memberships here.